gabrielelana/hangman-http-kata/take-001-explore-server-protocol/README.md

 }
 ```
 Seems like some kind of pagination metadata, `/prisoners` (like the plural would suggest) is a collection, we don't know if we can post on it but we will try soon

+# Final Considerations
+* I don't like the `null` as an `application/json` representation of the resource `/me` when you are not logged in...